mikependon/RepoDB/RepoDb.Documents/documentation.md

 	...
 }
 ```
-and implement it on your custom repositories as shown below.
+and implement it on the custom repositories as shown below.
 ```
 public StockRepository : BaseRepository<Stock, SqlConnection>, IStockRepository
 {